-- Direct Supervision-Supervision of the athletic training student (ATS) during clinical experience.
-The preceptor must be physically present and have the ability to intervene on behalf of the ATS and the patient. - Ability to Intervene-The preceptor is within the immediate physical vicinity and interacts with the ATS on a regular and consistent basis in order to provide direction and correct inappropriate actions.
-The same as being physically present. - Clinical Education-The application of knowledge and skills, learned in classroom and laboratory settings, to actual practice on patients under the supervision of a preceptor. - Clinical Experiences-Those clinical education experiences for the ATS that involve patient care and the application of athletic training skills under the supervision of a qualified instructor. - Preceptor-An appropriately credentialed professional identified and trained by the program CCE to provide instruction and evaluation of the Athletic Training Competencies and/or Clinical Proficiencies; an individual identified to provide supervision of athletic training students during their clinical [education] experience.
+- Supervision-Supervision occurs along a developmental continuum that allows a student to move from interdependence to independence based on the student's knowledge and skills as well as the context of care.
+Preceptors must be onsite and have the ability to intervene on behalf of the athletic training student and the patient.
+Supervision also must occur in compliance with the state practice act of the state in which the student is engaging in client/patient care.
+If the patient/client care is occurring via telehealth or telemedicine, the preceptor must concurrently monitor the patient/client care through appropriate telecommunication technology. - Ability to Intervene-The preceptor is within the immediate physical vicinity and interacts with the ATS on a regular and consistent basis in order to provide direction and correct inappropriate actions.
+The same as being physically present. - Clinical Education-A broad umbrella term that includes three types of learning opportunities to prepare students for independent clinical practice: athletic training clinical experiences, simulation, and supplemental clinical experiences. - Clinical Experiences-Those clinical education experiences for the ATS that involve patient care and the application of athletic training skills under the supervision of a qualified instructor. - Supplemental Clinical Experiences: Learning opportunities supervised by health care providers other than athletic trainers or physicians.
+See also Clinical Education (bullet above). - Simulation: An educational technique, not a technology, to replace or amplify real experiences with guided experiences that evoke or replicate substantial aspects of the real world in a fully interactive manner.
+Simulation may be facilitated by a preceptor in a clinical environment or may be completed in a class environment when directed by a faculty member.
+See also Clinical Education (bullet above). - Preceptor-Preceptors supervise and engage students in clinical education.
+All preceptors must be licensed health care professionals and be credentialed by the state in which they practice.
+Preceptors who are athletic trainers are state credentialed (in states with regulation), certified, and in good standing with the Board of Certification.
+A preceptor's licensure must be appropriate to his or her profession.
+Preceptors must not be currently enrolled in the professional athletic training program at the institution.
+Preceptors for athletic training clinical experiences identified in Standards 14 through 18 must be athletic trainers or physicians.
 Preceptors should have a minimum of one semester (but one full year is preferred) with a team or location prior to receiving athletic training students.
 This permits the preceptor to understand their role with the team, develop trusting relationships with coaches and players, and allow the CCE to educate and train the preceptor on program policies and expectations.
 On rare occasions, if the CCE is able to meet with a preceptor prior to student placement and the preceptor is very familiar with the athletic training program due to previous experience or knowledge of policies, a preceptor may be permitted one student during their first semester.